 As you can see, fat burning and muscle building takes time, dedication and motivation.
 Armed with the right mindset, foods and exercises you should be able to achieve your physique goals.

-Take these tips and start your own mission towards a leaner, healthier and happier you.
+tips and start your own mission towards a leaner, healthier and happier you.